 Be careful around the edge and do not dive in (or even swim here) as there are plenty of submerged rocks, strong currents and little eddies can form and drag you under, especially after heavy rain.

-This is not a spot where you’d want to swim (people have died here as recently as January this year).
+This is not a spot where you’d want to swim (people have died here as recently as January 2025).

 But they’re impressive enough to look at if they’re flowing well.
 Unless you have too much time on your hands or want to see all the waterfalls, I would probably combine looking at them with a picnic or walk at Wappa Park. 🙂